From Challenge to Change: Design Principles for AI Transformations: Findings

 \subsection{RQ\textsubscript{3} — Applicability of the framework}

 In preliminary exploratory discussions, industry experts acknowledged that the importance of components such as \textit{Communication} is already well recognized.
 Therefore, RQ\textsubscript{3} seeks to explore this area more deeply by proposing actionable steps for each DP, thereby enhancing the study's relevance to organizational contexts.
+In other words, the DPs represent mid-level organizational design orientations that guide the overall direction of the organization, rather than discrete actions or intended outcomes.
+The actionable steps listed alongside each DP serve as concrete means to operationalize these orientations.

 To achieve this, we utilized the outcomes of thematic analysis, existing peer-reviewed research, and grey literature.
 In certain instances, we provided our own recommendations.
 This systematic approach forms a more robust evaluation of the framework.
 While several actionable steps are grounded in empirical research, others are derived from practitioners' interviews or authors' experience.
 We therefore distinguish evidence-backed components from those that require future empirical study to confirm their effectiveness.